-Select the Trace with Binds and Waits option as it provides the maximum information which could be helpful to identify the problem.
+Select the Trace with Binds and Waits option as it provides the maximum information that could be helpful to identify the problem.

-Now perform required transactions on the forms which are taking time like querying form, inserting records or updating.
+Now perform required transactions on the forms that are taking time like querying forms, inserting records, or updating.